kindo-tk/job_hunter/README.md

 ## Deployment

-You can access the deployed application at the following URL: https://weatherapp-hws1.onrender.com
+You can access the deployed application at the following URL: https://job-hunter-ibgk.onrender.com

+## Collaboration
+I am open to collaboration!
+If you have ideas, suggestions, or improvements, I'd love to hear from you.
+Feel free to fork the repository and submit pull requests.

+## Suggestions and Issues
+If you have any suggestions to enhance the project or encounter any issues, please report them in the Issues section of the repository.
+Your feedback is valuable to me and helps improve the project.

+## Contact Information
+For any inquiries or feedback, please contact:

+- <a href="https://www.linkedin.com/in/tufan-kundu-577945221/">Tufan Kundu (LinkedIn)</a>
+- Email: tufan.kundu11@gmail.com